Dose of Country: Background

-The song was originally released as a promotional single in May of 2018, and received over 700,000 streams between Spotify and Apple Music prior to its official release as a single to country radio.
+The song was originally released as a promotional single in May 2018, and received over 700,000 streams between Spotify and Apple Music prior to its official release as a single to country radio.

 Critical reception

 Roman Mitz of The Music Express described the track as "a throwback to simpler times and a more traditional sound".

 Music video

 The official music video for "Dose of Country" premiered on October 10, 2018.
 ET Canada premiered a teaser of the video prior to its release.
 It was filmed in Mulmur, Ontario and featured Brody along with a contest winner and 100 of her closest family and friends.
 The contest was held in partnership with Twisted Tea and billed as the "Totally Twisted Summer Party".
 Brody said he "wanted to find a way to show my fans how much their support means" by staging the contest for the video.

 Chart performance

 "Dose of Country" reached a peak of number 6 on the Billboard Canada Country chart dated February 23, 2019, marking his eleventh Top 5 hit.